What is Acupuncture?

 All of the treatment should be undertaken when you are lying down.
 As the muscles relax and blood vessels dilate, and the circulation is stimulated, your blood pressure and blood sugar level maybe drop a tight bit.
 So please make sure your stomach is not empty before the treatment, and also make sure you are not dizzy before you get up after the treatment.
 Have some warm water after the treatment, and you may need some snack as well if you are diabetic.

-Cash and cheque are accepted.
+Cash and Bank transfer are acceptable.